Arie/logs_tf/README.md

 upload = LogsTF::Upload.new(log)
 ```

-- If there something wrong an error will be raised which you can resue and inspect the message of:
+- If there something wrong an error will be raised which you can rescue and inspect the message of:

 ```ruby
 begin